pollotherunner/Indirect-Syscalls/README.md

 ## Features

-- Dynamically obtains the **Syscall Number (SSN)** for each function, without relying on hardcoded values.
+- Dynamically obtains the **Syscall Number (SSN)** for each function at runtime, avoiding hardcoded values.
 - Allocates executable memory using `NtAllocateVirtualMemory` via syscall.
 - Copies and decrypts shellcode in memory (simple XOR).
 - Creates threads to execute the shellcode using `NtCreateThreadEx` via syscall.
 - Waits for the thread to finish using `NtWaitForSingleObject`.
 - Avoids direct usage of Windows APIs, increasing stealth against automatic analysis.
+- The shellcode (e.g., Mimikatz) was generated with **Donut** before applying XOR encryption.

 ---